 "A Pedagogy of Multiliteracies and EFL Teacher Development."
 EFL Interest Section Panel: Building Socially Responsible Programs of Multiple Literacies in EFL Contexts.
 TESOL International Convention, Baltimore, MD, April 2016.
 (Invited by the panel organizer)

 "Empowering Heritage, Community, and Native American Learners through Digital Stories."
 Session organized by the Center for Applied Linguistics presenting the Handbook of Heritage, Community, and Native American Languages in the United States: Research, Policy, and Educational Practice (2014, Rutledge).
 TESOL International Convention: Portland, OR.
 March 2014.
 (Invited)

 "A Pedagogy of Multiliteracies in ESL Instruction: How and Why."
 TESOL International Convention: Portland, OR.
 March 2014.

 "Engaging and Empowering English Language Learners though Digital Stories."
 The Fulbright Foreign Language Teaching Assistant Program Conference, Washington, DC.
 December 2012.
 (Invited)

-Key Note Address: “A Pedagogy of Multiliteracies and Digital Stories in Second Language Education.”
+"A Pedagogy of Multiliteracies and Digital Stories in Second Language Education."
 International Visitor Leadership Program, Institute of International Education, Washington, DC.
 March 2012.
-(Invited)
+(Key Note Address)